ratanchandB/Plant-Disease-Classification-and-Detection-using-Convolutional-Neural-Networks/README.md

 ## Update Dataset Path

-Locate the following line in the code:
+- Locate the following line in the code:

 BASE_DIR = r"C:\Users\chand\OneDrive\Desktop\LU CS\Fall 2024\Graduate_Project\Execution\DataSet\New Plant Diseases Dataset(Augmented)"

-Replace the BASE_DIR value with the path to the dataset on your local machine.
+- Replace the BASE_DIR value with the path to the dataset on your local machine.
 For example:

 BASE_DIR = r"<your_dataset_path_here>"

-Example
+- Example

 If your dataset is stored in D:\Projects\Plant_Disease_Dataset, update the code as follows:

+BASE_DIR = r"D:\Projects\Plant_Disease_Dataset"